huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_subnet_v2.md

 * `name` - (Optional, String) The name of the subnet.
 Changing this updates the name of the existing subnet.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the subnet.
-Required if admin wants to create a subnet for another tenant.
-Changing this creates a new subnet.

 * `allocation_pools` - (Optional, List) An array of sub-ranges of CIDR available for dynamic allocation to ports.
 The allocation_pool object structure is documented below.
 Changing this creates a new subnet.